spotlightpa/poor-richard/content/news/2021-05-12-SPLEXPENSES13.md

 Over four years, the legislature spent more than $37 million on lawmakers’ satellite offices alone.
 Utility bills topped $2 million.
 Maintenance costs on these rental properties exceeded $2 million.
 And supplies such as water cooler rentals, snacks, and copier leases cost more than $6.3 million.

 Only one in four states makes any allowance for district offices.
-In places like Minnesota, for instance, lawmakers who want to meet with constituents do so on buildings the public has already paid for, such as libraries and schools.
+In places like Minnesota, for instance, lawmakers who want to meet with constituents do so in buildings the public has already paid for, such as libraries and schools.

 {{<featured/newsletter>}}